Simhah ben Samuel of Vitry: Extant manuscripts of the Machzor

 and that there are in fact a corpus of thirteen extant Mahzor Vitry manuscripts.

-Only the British Library (Cod.
+The Klagsbald (MS ex-Sassoon 535), British Library (Cod.
 Add.
 Nos.
-27,200 and 27,201), JTS (NY JTS 8092), and Paris (AIU H133) manuscripts are digitized and available online.
-The others are found in libraries, except for MS ex-Sassoon 535 (Sassoon-Klagsbald 535), which was anonymously purchased from Sassoon in 1975 and has since been inaccessible in a private collection.
+27,200 and 27,201), JTS (NY JTS 8092), Moscow (Guenzburg 481), and Paris (AIU H133) manuscripts are digitized and available online.
+The others are found in libraries.

 Additions to the Machzor proper

 Machzor Vitry contains many prayers and liturgical poems (piyyutim), which are distributed throughout the work.
 Besides these scattered poems the British Library manuscript has (pp. 239–260) a collection of piyyutim which was published by Brody under the title Kontres haPiyyutim.
 (Berlin, 1894).
 In the published edition of this Machzor there is also a commentary on the Pesach Haggadah, which, however, does not agree with that by R. Simchah b.
 Samuel of Vitry printed at Vilna in 1886.
 The latter commentary, which agrees with the one cited by Abudraham as being found in Machzor Vitry, was taken from a manuscript of that machzor—probably from the parchment copy owned by the Vilna Gaon, although no particular manuscript is mentioned in the Vilna edition itself.

 The published edition of Machzor Vitry also contains a commentary on Pirkei Avot.
 This commentary is found in the British Library manuscript, but in neither of the others.
 It is really a commentary by Jacob ben Samson, the pupil of Rashi, amplified in the present Machzor.
 Many midrashic sayings, which are cited as such in Machzor Vitry, have been preserved in that work alone.
 Thus the passage cited (p.
 332) from the Midrash Tehillim is no longer found in the present midrash of that name.
 Likewise there are found in Machzor Vitry citations from the Jerusalem Talmud which are lacking in the existing editions of the latter.